qwinsi/nestopia/README.md

 This is a fork of https://github.com/0ldsk00l/nestopia .
 The purpose of this fork is to provide x64 build for Windows.

+You can download the latest build from [the Release page](https://github.com/qwinsi/nestopia/releases).

 The original content of README.md is below.
 I modified only the "Win32 Build" section.

 ------